LEGACY PORTRAIT PREP GUIDE

 Welcome to your legacy portrait experience!
 Whether you're here to honor a significant milestone, celebrate your journey, or capture the essence of who you are, this guide is designed to help you feel prepared, empowered, and excited for your session.

 Legacy portraits are a powerful way to embrace your individuality and connect with your personal story.
 It's more than just capturing a moment; it's about reflecting on your journey and celebrating your authentic self.
-To help you get the most out of your session, we've created this prep guide filled with tips and insights to ensure you feel comfortable, confident, and ready to create lasting memories.
+To help you get the most out of your session, we've created this prep guide filled with tips and insights to ensure you feel comfortable and confident.

 Juleen Lapporte | Photographer